Frequently Asked Questions

 Global Brigades has developed stringent criteria which need to be met prior to considering the resumption of brigade operations in a particular country.
 These criteria were developed by a committee made up of Global Brigades’ leadership team and in-country executive directors and operations staff, using a variety of resources including travel guidelines from the State Department and local US consulates as well as in-country business reopening guidelines and guidelines imposed by local governmental bodies.
 These criteria include but are not limited to:

-- Lifting of entry restrictions for international travellers;
+- Lifting of entry restrictions for international travelers.

-- Lifting of any mandatory quarantine requirements upon arrival for international travellers;
+- Lifting of any mandatory quarantine requirements upon arrival for international travelers.

 - Vaccines are widely available for participating volunteers, to comply with vaccination requirement for participation.